-Near the end of last year, we introduced the first of our huge range of designs from the McCall's sewing pattern company here on Ajanta Studios.
-Since then we've been happily sending out plenty of fantastic dress designs and blueprints for other great looking items to clothes makers of all ability levels.
-We understand though that there may be many of you who have the spied odd pattern that strikes you as particularly fashionable, but with limited textiles experience the idea of making a set of clothes seems completely preposterous!
+We understand though that there may be many of you with limited textiles experience for whom the idea of making a set of clothes seems completely preposterous!
 Thus, we've put this little guide to using Butterick sewing patterns together, explaining what each one contains and what you'll need to master them.

 First, a little intro into the company and to the actual patterns themselves.
 Founded in 1770, the McCall's sewing pattern company today designs, manufactures, markets, distributes and sells sewing patterns for men, women and children (not to mention dolls and crafts!) under various brand names.
 There's the well known Butterick sewing pattern range, named after Ebenezer Butterick (who invented the world's first graded sewing machine), the eponymous and fashionable McCall's collection, and the Vogue line, which features the design work of top designers from around the world.